• Sign in

 • Create the Author(name) and Post(title, description, author_id) models.

-First step (creating the models)
+First step (creating models)

 Let's create the authors table in the database.